SuyashLakhotia/NTUOSS-AngularJSWorkshop/README.md

 ```

 ### Binding Using `ng-bind`
-As applications get bigger, it is possible that we see `{{ expression }}` being rendered on the browser for a fraction of a second while Angular is still compiling the template(s).
-In order to avoid this, an alternative to the `{{}}` syntax is using the `ng-bind` attribute.
+As applications get bigger, it's possible that we see `{{ expression }}` being rendered on the browser for a fraction of a second while Angular is still compiling the template(s).
+In order to avoid this, an alternative to the `{{}}` syntax is using the `ng-bind` directive.

 ```html
 <div ng-app>